csells/sb-blot/2015/[draft] Sep-13-moved-to-blot.md

 The good news is that Windows Live Writer worked very well with this site (even better than FrontPage!).
-The bad news is that it was the only editor that did, it requires Windows and we no longer live in a single OS world.
+The bad news is that it was the only editor that did, it requires Windows and we no longer live a single OS world.
 I want to write my blog in Markdown from OSX or even my phone.

-So, the fifth version my site, the one you’re looking at now, is running on [Blot](<http://blot.im>).
+So, the fifth version my site, the one you’re looking at now, is now running on [Blot](<http://blot.im>).
 It was the video of the workflow on the home page that really did it for me.
-I saw that, paid my $20 and have been spending weekends exporting the data from my old blog ever since.
+I saw that, paid my \$20 and have been spending weekends exporting the data from my old blog ever since.

 The Beauty of Blot